BurhaanT/burhaant.github.io/_posts/2019-01-24-implementing-swagger-on-net-core-api.md

 categories: [API, Swagger, Swashbuckle, .NET Core]
 ---

-I quite like starting at the basics, and this entails the what's and why's of a particular technology as this helps me set the context and understand when to use a particular technology.
+I quite like starting at the basics, and this entails the what's and why's of a particular technology as this helps me set the context and understand when to use it.

-I'm not going to rewrite the prethora on information that relates to swagger and swashbuckle but below, you'll find useful links that will help answer these questions.
+I'm not going to rewrite the prethora of information that relates to Swagger and Swashbuckle but below, you'll find useful links that will help answer these questions.

-That being said, I'd like to summarise a few things...
+That being said, I'd like to summarise a few things and continue by getting Swagger working on a project...

 ## What is Swagger?